 SQL Primary Key

-Summary: in this tutorial, you will learn about the primary key and how to use the SQL PRIMARY KEY constraint to add a primary key to the table.
+Summary: in this tutorial, you will learn how to use the SQL PRIMARY KEY constraint to add a primary key to the table.

 CREATE TABLE projects (